kyleneumann/swift_analysis_code/README.md

 ## UVOT Analysis
 Currently only contains the light curve analysis code.
 Move every UVOT sky image to the same directory and the code will generate a totaled light curve per filter given an extraction source region and background region.

+## data folder
+Example folder of sources to display how xrt_steps.py and others will work along with file organization options.
+TXS 1516+064 will produce a spectrum with a very well done powerlaw fit while V1405 Cas will fail to properly fit to a powerlaw.
+Both will be included within the final processed tables.